xbeat/Machine-Learning/README.md

 Active Learning is a machine learning paradigm where the algorithm can interactively query a user or other information source to obtain the desired outputs at new data points.
 This approach is particularly useful when labeled data is scarce or expensive to obtain.
 By strategically selecting the most informative instances for labeling, active learning aims to achieve high accuracy with a minimal amount of labeled data.

+## Optimize Python Memory Usage with memory_profiler

+Memory Profiler Installation and Setup

+Understanding memory consumption in Python applications is crucial for optimization.
+The memory\_profiler module provides detailed insights into memory usage patterns by analyzing code execution line-by-line, making it an essential tool for performance tuning.

 ## Comparative Analysis of Prominent Neuron Models

 Introduction to Neuron Models